waggle-sensor/eWaggle/README.md

 ## Installation

-From Github, download this repo as a ZIP from the "Clone or download" button.
+1. Download .ZIP of Repo - From Github, download this repo as a ZIP from the "Clone or download" button.

-You can install the .ZIP file directly in the Arduino IDE using "Sketch -> Include Library -> Add .ZIP Library".
+2. Install .ZIP in Arduino IDE - You can install the .ZIP file directly in the Arduino IDE using "Sketch -> Include Library -> Add .ZIP Library".

 ## Examples